AVEVA/AVEVA-Samples-CloudOperations/docs/AUTHENTICATION.md

 - Resource Owner - This is a typically a user who owns some sort of resource in a server.
 For example, a company employee who has been registered as part of a tenant.
 - Client - Any software that the _resource owner_ uses to access resources.
 For example, a console app used to access data, a web browser, or a native application.
 - Resource Server - The server that holds some resources, owned by users, which they try to access.
-For example, the ADH Service that hold data for a tenant.
+For example, the Cds Service that hold data for a tenant.
 - Authorization Server - The server that generates an Access Token for a client once it has been authenticated and given the right permissions by the resource owner.
-In our case this would be the ADH Identity Service.
+In our case this would be the Cds Identity Service.
 - IdentityProvider - a third party that creates, maintains, and manages identity information for principals while providing authentication services.
 For example, Microsoft Account and Azure Active Directory.

 ## Other terms